laravel/framework/readme.md

 - Added `Model::boot` static method for a one time "booting" method for models.
 - Passing `null` into a `where` call will not short-cut into `whereNull`.
 - Changed Blade `{{ }}` to not escape.
 Made the triple brances escape.
+- Added `DB::getName` to get the configured name of the connection.

 ## Beta 3